chini5ko/bash/README.md

 # Easy bash
 It is a simple guide that you can scrow down easily and learn quickly (assuming that you have some programming experience).

+You might wonder what bash is? bash is just a shell command line program and a program language to access your Operating System (OS) which could be Linux or your Mac's terminal

 #### 2 points before we start

 ##### 1) comment key word is #